 Although some big-name software companies tend to stay away from Linux Desktop, Linux still has no lack of apps that can completely replace those.
-Whether it’s MS Office alternatives, Photoshop alternatives, or something else, Linux has plenty of good alternatives and for free.
+Whether it’s MS Office, Photoshop, or something else, Linux has plenty of good and free alternatives.
 When it comes to task managing apps there’s plenty to choose from.
-In fact, there are so many To-Do list apps on Linux desktop you might even get confused.
-That’s why we have compiled a list of the 5 best To-Do list apps for Linux desktop.
+In fact, there are so many To-Do list apps on Linux desktops you might even get confused.
+That’s why we have compiled a list of the 5 best To-Do list apps for Linux desktops.

-To-Do list apps are one of the most abundantly available apps.
+To-do list apps are one of the most abundantly available apps.
 This is because like a calculator or calendar app, the feature set is rather limited and there isn’t a lot to do.
 These are simple apps meant for simple things.
-But that doesn’t mean there aren’t bad and good To-Do list apps.
+But that doesn’t mean there aren’t bad and good apps.
 Some can be too basic and stick with letting users organize themselves.
 Others could be packed with features such as calendar integrations or integration with your emails.
 You’ll find all kinds of apps on this small list.
-If you own an Android device, here are some of the best to-do list apps that you should try.

 1. Todoist